-How to Edit Your Story Like a New York Publisher - The Write Practice
+How to Edit Your Story Like a New York Publisher

 After you have revised your verbs, print out your story again, and look for these seven words which can weaken your writing: one of, some, thing, very, adverbs that end in -ly, and leading words such as mostly and so.

-Joe Bunting, the founder of The Write Practice, husband to a great cook, father to two boys, and creative genius with an orange belt, wrote a detailed article on how cutting these words will make you a better writer.
+Joe Bunting, the founder of The Write Practice wrote a detailed article on how cutting these words will make you a better writer.

 13. Look for clichés.